+A: Assignments vary from SST to SST, but common assignments include:

+Q: Is SST affordable?

+A: Yes!
+Student fees for SST in Central America, including travel costs, are the same as for a semester’s tuition, room and board on campus.
+Units in other locations involve extra cost.
+Your financial aid package (including your grants and scholarships) will apply to SST just like it would if you were studying on campus.
+If you plan to do SST during the summer though, be sure to meet with the Financial Aid Office since summer terms have different financial arrangements.

 Q: What other countries have hosted SST?

 Q: Is everyone required to go on SST?

 A: No, but one of the five core values at the foundation of Goshen College is global citizenship, so intercultural study is an important component of the Goshen Core.
-There are four basic ways to meet the intercultural study requirement, including participating in SST, which over 80% of the student body does.
+There are several basic ways to meet the intercultural study requirement, including participating in SST, which over 80% of the student body does.